dssg/MLinPractice/README.md

 and generally, we’ll only scratch the surface, but hopefully inspire you to delve deeper into areas that interest you (and you’ll find plenty of open research questions in each).
-Optional readings are also listed for most sessions which may be of interest to students who wish to delve deeper into a given area as well as provide additional context for your related project work.
+Optional readings are also listed for most sessions, which may be of interest to students who wish to delve deeper into a given area, as well as provide additional context for your related project work.

 ### MODULE 1: APPLYING ML TO PRACTICAL PROBLEMS**